zaiisao/Documentation/en/Voice/start_call_mac.md

 - `token`: Pass a token that identifies the role and privilege of the user.
 You can set it as one of the following values:
   - `nil`.
-  - A temporary token generated in Dashboard.
+  - A temporary token generated in Console.
 A temporary token is valid for 24 hours.
 For details, see [Get a Temporary Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
   - A token generated at the server.
 This applies to scenarios with high-security requirements.
 For details, see [Generate a token from Your Server](../../en/Voice/token_server.md).

   <div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>